+A disorder associated with episodes of mood swings ranging from depressive lows to manic highs.
 The exact cause of bipolar disorder isn’t known, but a combination of genetics, environment and altered brain structure and chemistry may play a role.

-Manic episodes may include symptoms such as high energy, reduced need for sleep and loss of touch with reality.
-Depressive episodes may include symptoms such as low energy, low motivation and loss of interest in daily activities.
+Manic episodes may include symptoms such as high energy, reduced need for sleep, and a loss of touch with reality.
+Depressive episodes may include symptoms such as low energy, low motivation, and a loss of interest in daily activities.

 Mood episodes last days to months at a time and may also be associated with suicidal thoughts.
 Treatment is usually lifelong and often involves a combination of medications and psychotherapy.